automated-bots/crypto-bot-father/README.md

 rpcauth=bitcoin:hashedpassword
 # Run in the background as a daemon and accept commands.
 daemon=1
+# Specify a non-default location to store blockchain and other data.
+datadir=/your_custom/path/
 # [rpc]
 # Accept command line and JSON-RPC commands.
 server=1